Diagnosing the Properties and Evolutionary Fates of Black Hole and Wolf-Rayet X-ray Binaries as Potential Gravitational Wave Sources for the LIGO-Virgo-KAGRA Network: Properties as potential gravitational-wave sources

 IC 10 X-1, NGC 300 X-1, and Cyg X-3 are likely immediate progenitors of binary black holes, representing outcomes of classical isolated massive binary evolution.
 With the initial properties of BH-WR systems at formation now well-constrained, we can advance to predicting their potential evolution and final outcomes using detailed binary modeling.

 As previously mentioned, we adopt the ``\texttt{delayed}'' SN prescription \citep{Fryer2012} to calculate the gravitational mass of the BH.
 For simplicity, we assume that WR stars evolving up to carbon depletion will soon directly collapse to form BHs without any significant loss of angular momentum.
+It is noteworthy that the ``\texttt{delayed}'' mechanism can produce BHs with masses in the lower mass gap \cite[e.g., 2.5 -- 5 M$_\odot$, see][]{Fryer2012}.
 We present the mass and spin magnitude of the resulting BH for the three sources in Table~\ref{table2}.
 The chirp mass, $M_{\rm chirp}$, is defined as:

 where $M_1$ and $M_2$ are the masses of the two BHs, respectively.
 The effective inspiral spin ($\chi_{\rm eff}$), which can be directly constrained by the GW signal, is defined as:

 where $\chi_{1}$ and $\chi_{2}$ are the corresponding dimensionless spin parameters of the two BHs, aligned with the orbital angular momentum.
 Following the formation of double BHs, the emission of gravitational waves gradually shrinks their orbits by removing orbital angular momentum, ultimately driving the merger of the two BHs.
 To calculate the merger time for these binary BHs, we use the expression provided by \cite{Peters1964}: